-- 1. Press stop to end recording. - 2.
-Hold down the stop key and press rewind to be prompted to delete the most recent take. - 3.
-Press the soft check box to delete the take.
+- 1. Press stop (to end recording. - 2.
+Wait for the file to finish writing, the activity LED will turn off - 3.
+Hold down the stop key and press rewind to be prompted to delete the most recent take. - 4.
+Press the soft check box to delete the take

 Files that have been deleted as false takes are moved to the FALSETAKES folder.
 This folder sits in the drive root.
-When recording to Compact Flash and external FireWire storage devices files from each media will be moved to each media's FALSETAKES folder.
+When recording to CompactFlash and external FireWire storage devices files from each media will be moved to each media's FALSETAKES folder.

 False takes will remain on the drive until the FALSETAKES folder is deleted (see Emptying the Trash and False Take Folders above).